palmuuuu/cs338/reverse-shell.md

 These `%` codes ensure that the command is properly interpreted by the web server without issues caused by special characters.

 ### g.
-Write a brief description, probably including a diagram, explaining how this reverse shell is functioning.
+Write a brief description, explaining how this reverse shell is functioning.

 **Answer:** A reverse shell allows an attacker (host OS) to gain control of a target machine (Kali) by setting up a listener on the host and initiating a connection from the target to the host.
 Here’s how it works: